 The final page in your proposal should be a call to action or Next Steps page, where you state what you want the client to do next, such as signing the enclosed contract or calling you to set up a meeting for further discussion.

 After you have all the information written for your proposal outline and chapters, you should focus on making your proposal visually appealing.
 Add some color and graphics by incorporating your company logo, using colored borders, and selecting custom bullet points and fonts that match your business's style.
 Learn how to effectively select colors for a winning business proposal.

 Be sure to double-check every page to make sure spelling and grammar are correct and that everything looks professional.
 It's always a good idea to employ a professional proofreader or editor, or at least get someone who is unfamiliar with your proposal to scrutinize it.
 If you present a proposal that is full of grammatical errors, your readers may conclude that you are likely to be just as error-prone in your business dealings.

 Before you deliver your proposal via mail, email, or by hand, make sure your proposal looks good, too.
 Proposal Pack can help with this aspect as well, because the product includes professional designs that add graphic elements and dashes of color to enhance the visual appeal of your proposal.
 Proposal Pack is a recommended buy for any office.

-With 1250+ topics to help you include all your information, scores of sample proposals to spark your imagination, great designs to make your proposal stand out, and all kinds of instructions to help when you need them, the product provides an efficient way to create not only proposals, but any sort of business document.
+With an extensive content library of topics to help you include all your information, scores of sample proposals to spark your imagination, great designs to make your proposal stand out, and all kinds of instructions to help when you need them, the product provides an efficient way to create not only proposals, but any sort of business document.